vsoch/puzzles/README.md

 > Sometimes, you just feel out of place.

 But the use of sensors is a bit out of my budget and current knowledge base.
+But that's okay, let's work up to that.
 As I usually do, I thought of breaking the problem into smaller pieces (pun intended).
 Perhaps there is a similar problem I can solve that would be a step in the right  direction?
 How about a robot that solves puzzles?

 ## High Level Algorithm